Emil Artin: Professorship at Hamburg

 Artin kept a meticulous journal of this trip, making daily entries in a neat, minuscule hand.
-He and several of the young men had brought cameras, so that the trek is documented also by nearly 200 small photographs.
+He and several of the young men had brought cameras, so that the trek is documented also by nearly 200 photographs.
 Artin's journal attests to his overarching interest in the geology of this mid-Atlantic island, situated over the boundary of two tectonic plates whose shifting relation makes it geologically hyperactive.

 In keeping with the Wandervogel ethos, Artin and his companions carried music with them wherever they visited.
 The young men had packed guitars and violins, and Artin played the harmoniums common in the isolated farmsteads where they found lodging.
 The group regularly entertained their Icelandic hosts, not in full exchange for board and lodging, to be sure, but for goodwill certainly, and sometimes for a little extra on their plates, or a modestly discounted tariff.

 From Lake Mývatn, Artin and his companions headed west towards Akureyri, passing the large waterfall Goðafoss on the way.
 From Akureyri, they trekked west down the Öxnadalur (Ox Valley) intending to rent pack horses and cross the high and barren interior by foot to Reykjavík.
 By the time they reached the lower end of Skagafjörður, however, they were persuaded by a local farmer from whom they had hoped to rent the horses that a cross-country trek was by then impracticable; with the approach of winter, highland routes were already snow-bound and impassable.
 Instead of turning south, then, they turned north to Siglufjörður, where they boarded another steamer that took them around the western peninsula and down the coast to Reykjavík.
 From Reykjavík, they returned via Norway to Hamburg.
 By Artin's calculation the distance they had covered on foot through Iceland totaled 450 kilometers.

 Early in 1926, the University of Münster offered Artin a professorial position; however, Hamburg matched the offer financially, and (as noted above) promoted him to full professor, making him (along with his young colleague Helmut Hasse) one of the two youngest professors of mathematics in Germany.